maximnaidenov/angular-busy-tracker/README.md

 ```

 ###Custom template - overlay spinner with spin.js
-Template url is also a paramater in value object.
+Template url is also an option in value object.
 So you could provide custom template and reference it from a new value object.
 The spinjs example below uses [angular-spinner](https://github.com/urish/angular-spinner) to enclose [spin.js](https://github.com/fgnass/spin.js) so add them.
 ```html
 <script src="spin.js" type="text/javascript"></script>